dilshankarunarathne/docker-notes/README.md

 Notice that we have used `>>` instead of usual `>`.
 That is to specify the **append** operation.
 If we had used `>`, it will overwrite the file with this line.

 We should never store sensitive information as environment variables.
 Because they are saved as plain text.

+Note that, the changes we make to the `bashrc` is only applied after the start of a new session.
+So, they will not be available till we restart our terminal session.